Obihiro: History

-Obihiro was the area first settled by Benzō Yoda in May 1883.
+Obihiro was the area first settled by Yoda Benzō in May 1883.
 It became a city on April 1, 1933.
 In 1957 the villages of Taishō and Kawanishi merged with Obihiro, bringing it to its current size.

 Historical timeline

 1883: Benzō Yoda and his "Banseisha" pioneers arrive in Opereperekepu.

 1886: The Banseisha constructs the first road and two bridges.

 1892: Obihiro's first post office is built.

 1905: The Obihiro-Kushiro railway is completed.